Monday, March 3, 2008

 Subtitling

 Most media players (except from VLC) require DirectVobSub to display the subtitles.
-But I’m sure that if you have been downloading Scene released DVD rips, then it’s must have been quite painstaking to find the correct subtitle for the correct file size.
+But I’m sure you know how hard it is to find the correct subtitle for the correct file size.

 You can always use Subtitle Workshop to sync, join & edit subtitles to fit in with your rip.
 But unfortunately, it doesn’t allow you to rip subtitles directly from a DVD.